23.27 Learning Disabled Parent or Carer

 Assessments of families with parents / carers with "learning disabilities" will need to integrate specialist assessment functions provided by Adult Services.
 Where evidence of a learning disability is present in one or both parents, the paramount consideration of all the agencies will be the welfare and protection of the child(ren) with each service providing assessment and support directed at the family members identified as the primary focus of that service's provision.
 Assessment planning, implementation and evaluation, and the provision of services to the family, when and where necessary, will be undertaken with regard to the principles outlined in 'Working Together to Safeguard Children' (see Underlying Policy, Principles and Values).

 When a child is deemed to have suffered or is likely to suffer Significant Harm, or there are detrimental effects on the health or development of a child, a referral must be made to the Children's Social Care - see the Making a Referral Procedure.
-A decision will be made if a Child and Family Assessment is undertaken, a Strategy Meeting held and/or immediate action required.
+A decision will be made if a Child and Family Assessment is undertaken, a Strategy Discussion held and/or immediate action required.